 Carol was next with this really elegant, mostly white on white, card.
 Lots of embossing, die cutting and layering - plus pearls, seam binding,ribbon rose and dainty butterflies - all in white.
 And the central image is so perfect for such an elegant card - an upturned, flower-filled parasol - just the right balance of colour.
 Absolutely gorgeous Carol - every time I see white on white cards in the playground I'm really tempted to have a go, especially seeing all the lovely results you girls bring to show.

 Next was Karen T - with a card to really make you smile and the sentiment 'Have an Udderley Brilliant Birthday' is absolutely perfect for the cute image.
 Karen never wastes a single snippet, like a lot of us I suspect, and the papers are brilliant for the image.
 Karen was unsure whether she should add some embellishments - the consensus of opinion from those of us who hopped over to see is 'No, it's just right as it is'.
-Can be used for a male or female - and of course, Mrs A wisely pointed out that cows do need their space :) Great fun card Karen!
+Can be used for a male or female - and of course, Great fun card Karen!

 Laura was next with this super congratulations card for her Dad's promotion news - really cleverly done sentiment Laura, I bet that took some doing, love the blue paper and all those stars too!
 It's been a great week for Laura - she also got a job lined up for when she finishes her training to be a children's nurse in September - go girl!!
 And, there are also some lovely free sentiments to download from Laura here - so all round, loads happening at Chez Laura.
 Well done from all of us.